smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 # Security Considerations

 Security considerations are included separately in the SCONE protocol documents.
-Specific to the use case description in this document, there are no additional security considerations.

 # IANA Considerations